tilomitra/Crictainment/README.md

 Note that if things don't load initially, just refresh the page (this is still a hack, you know).
 Sometimes, pulling the data takes a little longer than usual.

-View that site in your iPad and add to your home screen for best experience.
+For best experience, view that site on a Webkit browser (sorry FF and IE), or on your iPad and add to your home screen.

 Why did you make it?